Sunak U-turn as PM concedes pro-Palestine Remembrance Day march will go ahead

 “It is because that sacrifice is so immense, that Saturday‘s planned protest is not just disrespectful but offends our heartfelt gratitude to the memory of those who gave so much so that we may live in freedom and peace today.

+Sir Mark has so far resisted mounting pressure on the force from politicians, including Mr Sunak and Suella Braverman, to block the protest calling for a ceasefire in the Gaza Strip.

+The country’s top officer insists concerns over unrest do not meet the threshold for a banning order, which can only be obtained from the home secretary if there is a “real threat” of serious disorder.

-“This afternoon I asked the Metropolitan Police Commissioner, Sir Mark Rowley, to come to Downing Street and provide reassurances that the police are taking every step necessary to safeguard Remembrance services, provide reassurance to those who wish to pay their respects across the country and keep the public safe from disorder this weekend.
+Mr Sunak said he had asked Sir Mark at the meeting to provide reassurances that the police are “taking every step necessary” to protect Remembrance events and keep the public safe from disorder.

+He added: “It’s welcome that the police have confirmed that the march will be away from the Cenotaph and they will ensure that the timings do not conflict with any Remembrance events.

 “And finally, to our veterans and their families, I assure you that we will do everything it takes to protect this special weekend for you and our country, as we come together to reflect on those who protected our freedom.”